Lumiere London – visit this illuminating festival

 Lumiere London is back!
 The UK’s largest light festival transforms London’s streets and architecture into dazzling, thought-provoking nocturnal art exhibitions.
 We last saw it back in 2016 when a whopping 1.3 million people attended.
 This year’s spectacle is from 18th – 21st January between 17:30 – 22:30 with over 50 illuminated installations to discover.
 Lift your spirits in these dark days of winter and see how many of them you can discover on an evening’s amble.

 Lumiere London takes place in the key locations of King’s Cross, Fitzrovia, Mayfair, London’s West End and Westminister, with Covent Garden, Fitzrovia, Victoria, South Bank and Waterloo added as new destinations this year … and what more it’s all free!
 So whether you’re in London anyway, or on the commute home you should be able to spot a few of them!
 Find yourself looking “up” and around, rather than “down” into your iPhones as you navigate the city’s streets above ground.
+Maybe stumble across the many locations that consider themselves the centre of London at the same time?!

 We started our journey in Westminster having already downloaded the Visit London app to save the installations we wanted to see first on the easy-to-use map.
-Check out the official website too.
+Check out the Lumiere official website too.
 Paper copies can be purchased as well.
-We started here as top of my must visit list was Westminster Abbey with its majestic old facade’s intricacies individually illuminated in this technicolour wonderment!
+We started here as top of my must visit list was Westminster Abbey with its majestic old facade’s intricacies individually illuminated in this technicolor wonderment!
 This installation is called ‘The Light of the Spirit (chapter 2)’ and is by French vital artist Patrice Warrener.
 There’s no right or wrong way to view the event so start where you like and see as much or as little as you have time for.

 So our illuminated journey took us from Westminster > Mayfair > Soho on Thursday night and Waterloo > South Bank > King’s Cross on Friday evening.
 We missed Covent Garden and Fitzrovia, but hey, you can’t see everything.
 Some installations are bigger than others, some are interactive, some are static, some are moving, some you go “wow”, others you go “meh” … but the one thing I noticed most was that lots of people had smile on their faces and more importantly it got people talking to each other – the tell-tale clues that they were taking part in Lumiere London being their SLRs and tripods crooked under their arm.